MicrosoftDocs/sdk-api/sdk-api-src/content/mmc/nf-mmc-iconsolenamespace-getparentitem.md

 ## -description

-Enables the snap-in to retrieve the handle to a parent item in the scope view.
+The <b>IConsoleNameSpace2::GetParentItem</b> method enables the snap-in to retrieve the handle to a parent item in the scope view.

 ## -parameters